Council on Aging

 Med Ride Program is a free transportation program for for Shutesbury seniors age 55 and over who are unable to drive or have no means of transportation to medical and dental appointments.
 Seniors needing rides in Franklin, Hampshire, and Hamden counties will be matched with local volunteer drivers.
 Drivers will wait for you during your appointment unless otherwise requested or arranged.
 Riders must be completely ambulatory; no walkers or wheelchairs can be accommodated.
 If a person needs assistance or is hesitant about going alone, they may be accompanied by a friend, relative or person of their choice.
 COA members David Dann and Linda Scott administer the program.
 Call 259-3796 or email firstname.lastname@example.org if you need a ride.
 Please provide two weeks notice.

-Lunches with seniors: The Council offers monthly pot luck luncheons in the senior lounge.
+Community Pot-lunches: The Council offers monthly pot luck luncheons in the senior lounge, open to people of all ages.
 These meet, greet, and eat lunches are usually the first Tuesday of each month at noon.
 All are invited to come with or without a dish.
 There’s always enough but more is always welcome.
-PLEASE RSVP to Marilyn Tibbetts at 259-1976 if you think you may attend.

 Foot Clinic The foot clinic is held on the third Monday of every month.
 Thirty minute appointments with a registered Foot Care Specialist can be scheduled by contacting David Dann at 259-1554.
 Donations up to $30.00 are appreciated to defray the costs your appointment.